Bow Valley College: History

 It was founded as the Alberta Vocational Centre in 1965.
 Since 1972, it has been located on 3rd Street and 6th Avenue Southeast in Calgary and continues to expand its footprint between downtown Calgary and the city's East Village.

 In 1998, the college transitioned from a government-administered model to an autonomous, board-governed public college and adopted the name Bow Valley College to reflect the region (the Bow Valley) which the college serves.

+In 2009, the college's Director of International Education was fired after allegedly diverting nearly $200,000 in alleged fraud.
+From 2013-24 to 2023-24 the college increased their international student headcount from 532 to 3048.

+In 2013, Bow Valley College opened the Iniikokaan (Buffalo Lodge) Centre.
+It offers Elder advising for students, consultations, and spirituality resources, ceremonial smudge, culturally relevant speakers and information sessions.
+It is also a gathering place to study.

+In 2013, the Office of the Information Privacy Commissioner found the college had failed to protect personal information following the leak of 189,300 students and 3,500 employee's information.

+In 2022, the Bow Valley College Centre for Entertainment Arts opened.
+It offers diploma programs in Advanced Visual Effects (VFX), Advanced Film Production, Advanced 3D Animation and 3D Modelling, and Advanced Game Development.

+In 2024, Bow Valley College's esports arena opened to students.

 Facilities

 In May 2013, the college unveiled its new South Campus building on 6th Avenue Southeast.
-The South Campus building hosts the Calgary operations of Athabasca University, Olds College Fashion Institute, and the University of Lethbridge.
+For almost a decade, the South Campus building hosted the Calgary operations of Athabasca University, Olds College Fashion Institute, and the University of Lethbridge.

-Beyond downtown Calgary, the college operates smaller campuses in the communities of Airdrie, Banff, Cochrane, Okotoks, and Strathmore, and offers academic and career education on a number of the region's Indigenous nations.
+Beyond downtown Calgary, the college operates smaller campuses in the communities of Airdrie, Banff, Canmore, Cochrane, High River, Okotoks, and Strathmore, and offers academic and career education on a number of the region's Indigenous nations.

 Scholarships

 There are more than 300 awards and bursaries available for students through Bow Valley College.
-Bow Valley College is committed to ensuring that all students are able to access the life-changing possibilities of an education free from financial stress and pressures.
-Many generous donors make an impact on the lives of students and help them reach their goals.